Mixing Individual and Collective Behaviours to Predict Out-of-Routine Mobility: Results

 \subsection{Spatial properties of models' accuracy}

 To investigate potential spatial dependencies in the accuracy of $I$, $C$ and $M$, we compute ACC@5 specifically for the subset of test transitions originating from a location $i$.
 We refer to it as ACC@5$_i$.
-In Figure \ref{fig:spatial_acc}A, we present the spatial distributions of ACC@5$_i$ for the city of Boston.
-We find similar distributions for Seattle and NYC (see Supplementary Note 2).
+In Fig.~\ref{fig:spatial_acc}A, we present the spatial distributions of ACC@5$_i$ for the city of Boston.
+We find similar distributions for Seattle and NYC (see Supplementary Note S2, Supplementary Figure S4, Supplementary Figure S5).

-In scenarios with low trajectory overlap (0-40\%), the ACC@5$_i$ distributions for $M$ and $C$ are consistently shifted to higher values compared to $I$ (see Figure \ref{fig:spatial_acc}A).
+In scenarios with low trajectory overlap (0-40\%), the ACC@5$_i$ distributions for $M$ and $C$ are consistently shifted to higher values compared to $I$ (see Fig.~\ref{fig:spatial_acc}A).
 While model $C$ performs best for trajectories with 0-20\% overlap, model $M$ shows the highest performance in the 20-40\% overlap range, benefiting from collective information from $C$.
-As trajectory overlap increases, the ACC@5$_i$ distributions for $M$ and $I$ become more similar, while the distribution for $C$ widens and remains skewed towards lower accuracy (see Figure \ref{fig:spatial_acc}A).
+As trajectory overlap increases, the ACC@5$_i$ distributions for $M$ and $I$ become more similar, while the distribution for $C$ widens and remains skewed towards lower accuracy (see Fig.~\ref{fig:spatial_acc}A).

-Figure \ref{fig:spatial_acc}C shows that when out-of-routine is predominant (0-40\% overlap), there is considerable spatial heterogeneity in the distribution of ACC@5$_i$ across different locations.
+Fig.~\ref{fig:spatial_acc}C shows that when out-of-routine is predominant (0-40\% overlap), there is considerable spatial heterogeneity in the distribution of ACC@5$_i$ across different locations.
 This is particularly pronounced when using collective information for predictions, as in $C$ and $M$.
-We quantify this spatial property using Moran's index \cite{anselin1995local, chen2015new} and find that models $C$ and $M$ exhibit a significant and positive spatial autocorrelation, indicating that locations where the models are accurate are spatially close (see Figure \ref{fig:spatial_acc}B-C and Supplementary Figure S4-S5).
+We quantify this spatial property using Moran's index \cite{anselin1995local, chen2015new} and find that models $C$ and $M$ exhibit a significant and positive spatial autocorrelation, indicating that locations where the models are accurate are spatially close (see Fig.~\ref{fig:spatial_acc}B-C and Supplementary Fig.~S4-S5).

 In particular, we observe that locations with high accuracies for $C$ and $M$ are clustered in the proximity of critical urban areas.
-For instance, in Boston around downtown and Logan International Airport (see Figure \ref{fig:spatial_acc}C), in NYC in Manhattan, and in Seattle around downtown (see Supplementary Figures S4-S5).
+For instance, in Boston around downtown and Logan International Airport (see Fig.~\ref{fig:spatial_acc}C), in NYC in Manhattan, and in Seattle around downtown (see Supplementary Fig. S4-S5).

 The observed spatial autocorrelation for $C$ and $M$ suggests a potential relationship between collective mobility behaviours and spatially clustered urban factors when out-of-routine mobility is predominant.
 To verify this hypothesis, we measure the predictability of collective behaviours from a location $i$ as the entropy of collective mobility: